react-boilerplate/react-boilerplate/docs/README.md

 #### Browser testing

-With `$ npm run serve` you can start a server that's accessible in the entire world and shows the version of the app that's in the `build` folder.
-Useful for testing on different devices!
+`$ npm run serve` makes your locally-running app globally available on the web via a temporary URL: great for testing on different devices, client demos, etc!

 #### Unit testing